 Once we try to force everyone to solve their problems the same way as everyone else, we destroy the possibility of someone suddenly improving upon something everyone else has overlooked.

-I believe the most genius ideas in the world originated from people thinking outside the box!
+I believe that the most brilliant ideas in the world originated from people thinking outside the box way outside of the box.